 The all-important battery does not disappoint.
 You should be able to get up to 17 hours of video playback, 76 hours of music playback or up to 13 hours of internet browsing.

 There are still retailers selling the Apple iPhone 6 within our £200 budget.
-If you are an Apple-centric family then this is one of the best ways to get an iOS-powered phone and although the phone is a flagship model from previous years, you can upgrade your iOS to the latest version for free.
+If you are an Apple-centric family then this is one of the best ways to get an iOS-powered phone and although the phone is a flagship model from previous years, you can still upgrade your iOS to the latest version for free.

 The Apple iPhone 6 is made from a mix of premium materials such as glass, stainless steel and aluminium.
-It is palm and pocket friendly with its compact size and 4.7” display.
-The Touch ID fingerprint sensor allows you to secure the device or make payments through Apple Pay.
+It is palm and pocket-friendly with a compact 4.7” display.
+The Touch ID fingerprint sensor allows you to securely enter the device or make payments through Apple Pay.

 The iPhone 6 has the Siri digital assistant and preloaded health and fitness apps.
 The fitness app links to the barometer, which measures inclines when you are climbing staircases.
 The battery performs well offering up to 11 hours of internet browsing or up to 50 hours of audio playback.
-The best part is this handset supports the old headphone jack, which has been erased from Apple’s latest models.
+The best part is this handset supports the old headphone jack, which has now been erased from Apple’s latest models.

-With the iPhone 6 you will need a Nano SIM card, when you order a free SIM from Asda Mobile you will receive all 3 types of SIM card; Standard, Micro and Nano.
+With the iPhone 6, you will need a Nano-SIM Card.
+When you order a free SIM from Asda Mobile you will receive all 3 types of SIM card; Standard, Micro and Nano.
 No matter what phone you get, you don’t have to worry about knowing which SIM will fit.

+If you prefer android phones here’s another phone for less than £200.
 Huawei is the second most popular phone brand and they have overtaken Apple in the number of global phone sales.
 This makes the Huawei Y7 a firm favourite in our list of affordable phones and it can be picked up for the least amount of money.

 The experience is still rich and fun, demonstrated perfectly by the Karaoke Mode that has real-time sound feedback.
-This phone has a 5.9” Full View Display and the Blue Mirror version of this mobile really makes a statement with its highly reflective surface.
+This phone has a 5.9” Full View Display which is fairly big.
+The phone comes in multiple colours including a 'Blue Mirror' version which really makes a statement with its highly reflective surface.

 There is more fun to be had with the 13MP main camera and 8MP selfie camera.
 The selfie camera has an AR Lens and cosplay feature.
-The editing tools are fantastic, enabling you to add studio-grade lighting effects to portraits, swap out the background altogether and use background blur on both front and back cameras; which is something Apple have only just introduced with their iPhone XR!
+The editing tools are fantastic, enabling you to add studio-grade lighting effects to portraits, swap out the background altogether and use background blur on both front and back cameras; which is something Apple has only just introduced with their iPhone XR!
 Premium features include the Android Oreo OS, 3, and Fingerprint Unlock.

-It features the tall, sleek design, and commendable build quality of the G6, but doesnt have the fingerprint scanner and obviously isn't as quick; but it is around £150 cheaper.
+Last but not least the LG G6 often referred to as the LG G6 mini, this device can easily be mistaken for a flagship phone.
+It features the tall, sleek design, and commendable build quality of the G6, but doesn't have the fingerprint scanner and obviously isn't as quick; but it is £150 cheaper!

-This budget phone comes in 16, 32 and 64GB models with the option to add up to 256GB extra storage space using the microsd card slot.
+This budget phone comes in 16, 32 and 64GB models with the option to add up to 256GB extra storage space using the MicroSD card slot.

 It is similar in many ways to the other phones mentioned with its 5.5” FullVision Display, aluminium frame, and facial recognition.
 The camera is the standout feature because it has plenty of different shooting modes.
-Snap Shot is one of these modes and it allows you to review the photo that you have just taken, while lining up the next photo on the other half of the screen.
+SnapShot is one of these modes, which allows you to review a photo that you have recently taken while lining up the next photo on the other half of the screen.
 The 13MP main camera also has Steady Record for those who prefer to shoot video.
-The 5MP portrait camera has a 100-degree wide-angle lens for taking group selfies.
+The 5MP portrait camera has a 100-degree wide-angle lens for taking the best group selfies.